Kreyu/data-table-bundle/README.md

 }
 ```

-Then, use some [data table helper functions]() to render the data table contents:
+Then, use some [data table helper functions](docs/twig_reference.md#functions) to render the data table contents:

 ```html
 {# templates/product/index.html.twig #}
 {{ data_table(data_table) }}
 ```

 That's it!
-The [data_table() function]() renders all the columns.
+The [data_table() function](docs/twig_reference.md#datatabledatatableview-variables) renders a complete data table.

 > ### 💡 Important note
 >
 > The data table system is smart enough to access the value of the private `id` and `name` properties from each product returned by the query via the `getId()` and `getName()` methods on the `Product` class.
-> Unless a property is public, it _must_ have a "getter" method so that [Symfony Property Accessor Component]() can read its value.
+> Unless a property is public, it _must_ have a "getter" method so that [Symfony Property Accessor Component](https://symfony.com/doc/current/components/property_access.html) can read its value.
 > For a boolean property, you can use an "isser" or "hasser" method (e.g. `isPublished()` or `hasReminder()`) instead of a getter (e.g. `getPublished` or `getReminder()`).

 As short as this rendering is, it's not very flexible.
 Usually, you'll need more control about how the entire data table or some of its parts look.
-For example, thanks to the [Bootstrap 5 integration with data tables](), generated data tables are compatible with the Bootstrap 5 CSS framework:
+For example, thanks to the [Bootstrap 5 integration with data tables](src/Resources/views/themes/bootstrap_5.html.twig), generated data tables are compatible with the Bootstrap 5 CSS framework:

 ```yaml
 # config/packages/kreyu_data_table.yaml